YAMLcase/docker-space-engineers/README.md

 This image is designed to self-update both SteamCMD and Space Engineers everytime a container is created or started.
 This is a departure from the "Docker Way", however is necessary due to a current lack of visibility for updates.

 ## Automated Build
 This automated build is done on Travis-CI as it is (currently) the only free-to-use Open Source platform that supports Windows build machines.
-If you wish to fork this project, be sure to create `$docker_username` and `$docker_password` to Travis as secret environment variables.
+If you wish to fork this project, be sure to create `$docker_username` and `$docker_password` on Travis as secret environment variables.